World Languages

 Language acquisition is a developmental process.
 Over time these learners attain the ability to write and speak in a meaningful and appropriate manner.

-French I: Intended for students with no previous exposure to French, this course develops basic listening, speaking, reading, and writings skills aiming toward the ACTFL novice-high level.
+French I: Intended for students with no previous exposure to French, this course develops basic listening, speaking, reading, and writing skills aiming toward the ACTFL novice-high level.
 This is an introductory course designed to teach the student to communicate in French in everyday situations and to develop an understanding of French and Francophone cultures through the identification of cultural products and practices, of cultural perspectives, and the ability to function at a survival level in an authentic cultural content.
 This course will also develop the student’s sense of personal and social responsibility through the identification of social issues.

 French II: A continuation of French I, students will develop a broader foundation in skills gained during the first semester, including understanding, speaking, reading, and writing French aiming towards the ACTFL intermediate-low level.
 This course is designed to increase student fluency in French and Francophone products, practices, and perspectives, identifying common cultural patterns, describing basic cultural viewpoints, and further developing their sense of personal and social responsibility through the investigation of cultural issues.